The Concept of Train the Trainer

 Your trainers, regardless of their specific role, are a valuable asset, when they’re developed correctly.
 No matter how expert they may be on a particular subject, it’s important you develop them not just as SMEs, but also as instructors.

-You can reach out to our colleagues at eLeaP for help structuring your “train-the-trainer” programs.
+You can reach out to our colleagues at eLeaP for help structuring your training programs.

 - Transform your team with Full motion Leadership Skills Training HD video courses